Fan labor: Conglomerates and fans

 Jenkins comments on the fan-media conglomerate relationship, saying, "Here, the right to participate in the culture is assumed to be 'the freedom we have allowed ourselves,' not a privilege granted by a benevolent company, not something they [fans] are prepared to barter away for better sound files or free Web hosting. [….]
 Instead, they embrace an understanding of intellectual property as 'shareware,' something that accrues value as it moves across different contexts, gets retold in various ways, attracts multiple audiences, and opens itself up to a proliferation of alternative meanings."

 However, this state of affairs may not last as companies become more aware of how fan labor activities can add to and affect the effectiveness of media product development, marketing, advertising, promotional activities, and distribution.
 A business report called The Future of Independent Media stated, "The media landscape will be reshaped by the bottom-up energy of media created by amateurs and hobbyists as a matter of course [….]
-A new generation of media makers and viewers are [sic] emerging which could lead to a sea change in how media is made and consumed."
+A new generation of media makers and viewers are emerging which could lead to a sea change in how media is made and consumed."
 The 2007 book Consumer Tribes is devoted to case studies of consumer groups, many of them media fans, who are challenging the traditional media production and consumer product marketing models.

 Companies, however, react to fan activities in very different ways.
 While some companies actively court fans and these types of activities (sometimes limited to ways delineated by the company itself), other companies attempt to highly restrict them.